Monocrystalline vs. Polycrystalline Solar Panels

 In general, most residential panels are monocrystalline, and most commercial or grid-level installations are polycrystalline.”

-— John Striebel, CEO of Apollo Energy
+— John Striebel, former CEO, Apollo Energy

 Bottom line